guoyingtao/CoordinatorPatternExample/README.md

   1. class BasePresentingCoordinator: PresentingCoordinator
   2. class BaseNavigationCoordinator: NavigationCoordinator
   3. class BaseVersatileCoordinator: VersatileCoordinator (VersatileCoordinator:PresentingCoordinator,  NavigationCoordinator)

+  For a child coordinator, if the view controller it manages is being pushed by a navigation controller, choose NavigationCoordinator as its parent class and use navigate(:::) to show the view controller.</br>
+  if the view controller it manages is being presented, choose PresentingCoordinator as its parent class and use present(:::) to show the view controller.</br>
+  If the view controller can be pushed and presented, then use BaseVersatileCoordinator as its parent class.

 - How to handle backward events